YashmikaAnusara/Game-Terrain/README.md

 # Game-Terrain
-This is a testing purpose and education purpose only
+This project doing testing purpose and education purpose only

 ## Technologies
 ### Design Software